touchlab/SKIE/README.md

 SKIE tries to avoid generating functions that would cause conflicts, however the implementation is not complete yet.
 Specifically, it does not yet properly handle inheritance, generics, and generated overloads of multiple functions with default arguments.
 If you run into this issue, you might have to disable the code generation for one of the functions (see [Local Configuration section](#local-via-kotlin-annontation)).

-Alternatively, you can rename one conflicting functions (or their parameters).
+Alternatively, you can rename one of the conflicting functions (or their parameters).

 Since it is not possible to generate exponential numbers of functions, the number of default arguments supported is limited to 5, so that at most 31 additional functions will be generated per function with default arguments.
 If a function has more than 5 default arguments, SKIE will not generate any extra functions.